I have identified a tightly defined business library that’s suitable for entrepreneurs and business owners.

 The Book About The Inner Game

-I was quite slow to realise what goes on in the head of the business owner is a vital ingredient in the success of a small business.
-Larger businesses have a management team to drive them forward.
+I was quite slow to realise that, what goes on in the head of the business owner, is a vital ingredient in the success of a small business.
+Larger businesses have a management team to drive them forward but small businesses often rely on one person to keep focused, positive and determined.
+No wonder small businesses can get stuck.

 When I talk about inner game, I’m thinking of the process that develops from how the owner sets the major goals for his life and business through to shorter term goals, priorities and time management.
 I’m also talking about resilience to adverse situations, beliefs and values about the business, life, customers and employees.